SarthakChelsea/X-Ray-classification-Model/README.md

 5. GRADCAM Visualization:
    - Implement the GRADCAM algorithm to generate heatmaps.
-   - Apply the algorithm to selected COVID-19 positive X-ray images.
+   - Apply the algorithm to selected COVID-19-positive X-ray images.
    - Overlay the generated heatmaps onto the original images.